dabdabminer/dabdabminer.github.io/quotes.md

 *"Suck my peepee"* - Jiarui

-*"I have something against yellow"* - Bill
+do you have something against yellow?
+*"yes"* - Bill